Assault of Ayacucho prison: Subsequent Actions

 After serving with the primary, secondary, and generating chaos, they proceed to a withdrawal and dispersed using predetermined escape routes.

 Sendero made attacks on police posts in cold blood in the countryside and cities.

-Replay of the Second National Conference of the SL-PCP Centra Committee
+Replay of the Second National Conference of the SL-PCP Central Committee

 They deal with issues: Evolution of the guerrilla war and criticisms of Peruvian politics from a Marxist–Leninist viewpoint and M.

-In June 1982, the Ayacucho area committee performs the retransmission of the Second National Conference.
+In June 1982, the Ayacucho area committee performed the retransmission of the Second National Conference.
 Intermediate leaders, cadres and fighters, resibieron - they were retransmitted - the report of the Centra SL-PCP.

 He started singing The International, who started the meeting was Aurelio comrade "Self," junior minister and military command of the zonal committee of Ayacucho.